nakDS/nak-scaffold/BACKLOG.md

-- Remove the fonts from assets and consume them via CDN
+- Change layout.
+Use former edition photos to create the environment.
+Create the vibe.
+- Create an artistic, layout.
+Organic.
+Quality
+- Rebump the copy
-- Add semantic release
+- Add vídeos (ukelele).
+- Create de design in Figma